openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/accessibility/_index.md

 These standards promote and enable discovery and access for model code, documentation, and metadata.
 {{% /standards-preamble %}}

-Overarching goals for accessibility
+## Overview of Accessibility Standards

+## Goals for Accessibility Standards
-- Accessibility of model source code in an archive which adhere to FORCE11 software citation principles and expose their metadata in open, interoperable formats.
+- Human readable model source code should be openly accessible in archives which adhere to FORCE11 software citation principles and expose their metadata in open, interoperable formats.
-- Model source code has an appropriate OSI approved license.
+- Model source code should have an appropriate OSI approved license.
-- Model developers make their code of published academic work accessible.
+- Authors of published model-based research should make model source code accessible.
-- Sponsors require model code from sponsored research to be acccessible.
+- Funding agencies should require model source code from sponsored research to be acccessible.
-- Journals require model code of published articles to be accessible.
+- Journals require model source code to be accessible when it is the basis for published articles.
-- Code archives make model code discoverable by humans and machines in the long term.
+- Repositories curating model source code should make that code discoverable by humans and machine search algorithms.

+## Minimal Accessibility Standards

 Model code and documentation should be archived in a searchable, open access, trusted digital repository.
 A DOI, permanent URL or other permanent digital resource locator for accessing the model code must be provided that links to the specific version of the code used.
 The archive should adhere to FORCE11 software citation principles (https://www.force11.org/software-citation-principles) and expose their metadata in open, interoperable formats like schema.org or codemeta.

+## Ideal Accessibility Standards

+## Cyberinfrastructure and Tools for Implementation of Accessibility Standards

+## Examples and References for Accessibility

-A list of trusted digital repositories can be found at https://www.comses.net/resources/trusted-digital-repositories/ [perhaps becoming part of OMF website?]
+- A list of trusted digital repositories can be found at https://www.comses.net/resources/trusted-digital-repositories/ [perhaps becoming part of OMF website?]

-OSI approved licenses can be found at https://opensource.org/licenses
+- OSI approved licenses can be found at https://opensource.org/licenses

+## Issues / Errata

 An open question is how to facilitate follow ups to archived versions, such as bug fixes.